British Columbia - Moraine Lake and the snow-draped mountains

 Farewell, Canada!

-We set off towards Vancouver, which is 150 km away, about 3 hours by car.
-It is often said to be the most beautiful city in the world and the best place to live.
-There's even a term for the city's urban planning and architecture – Vancouverism.
+We depart for Vancouver, which is 150 km away, approximately a 3-hour drive by car.
+It is said to be the most beautiful city in the world and the best place to live.
+The city's urban planning and architecture even have a name – Vancouverism.
 The population is around 630 thousand people.
-A large part of it lives in the city centre, with plenty of green spaces, and people rely significantly on public transport.
-On one side, majestic mountains rise around the city, and on the other – the Pacific Ocean spreads its endlessness.
-Truly a very interesting and different city.
+A large part of it lives in the city centre, there are many green spaces, and people heavily rely on public transport.
+On one side, the magnificent mountains rise around the city, and on the other, the Pacific Ocean stretches its infinity.
+A truly interesting and unique city.

 * Panic Frame & Travel reserves the right to adapt and change the program according to changes in accommodation conditions, climate, and other factors that require it.